Statistics (YTD)

 'Volatility is a rate at which the price of a security increases or decreases for a given set of returns.
 Volatility is measured by calculating the standard deviation of the annualized returns over a given period of time.
 It shows the range to which the price of a security may increase or decrease.
 Volatility measures the risk of a security.
 It is used in option pricing formula to gauge the fluctuations in the returns of the underlying assets.
 Volatility indicates the pricing behavior of the security and helps estimate the fluctuations that may happen in a short period of time.'

-• Looking at historical 30 days volatility in of 15.9% in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to DIA (14.7%).
+• Looking at 30 days standard deviation in of 17.1% in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to DIA (15.4%).

 DownVol: